 Pharmaceutical packaging operations are generally labour and capital intensive and often a source of senior management frustration:

-To offset these issues, supply chains are forced to either offer poor service levels or carry excessive stock, with the associated issues of high working capital, ageing stock and high write-offs.
+To offset these issues, supply chains are forced to either offer poor service levels or carry excess stock, with the associated issues of high working capital, aging stock and high write-offs.

-A key underlying issue is balancing the demands of the product portfolio to be packed with the capabilities of the packaging facilities utilised.
+A key underlying issue is aligning the demands of the product portfolio to be packed, with the capabilities of the packaging facilities utilised.
 Portfolio complexity is very necessary for many businesses and there are numerous factors that drive increasing complexity, including different legal requirements, increasing customer service demands and product differentiation.

-There are ways to effectively address these challenges:
+There are three ways to balance these challenges effectively:

 To operate an effective and efficient packaging operation, all three of these issues need to be addressed.

 We would suggest starting with a benchmarking assessment of your packaging operations.
 Be4ward has developed a standard packaging facility benchmarking tool across multiple pharma companies and CMOs:

 This assessment offers more than just benchmarking, it also: